biocore-ntnu/snpflip/README.md

 ##Changelog

 ```
+# 0.0.5 (03.01.2016)
+- Add helpful error message if there are no overlapping chromosomes in the
+  bim file and fasta file.
 # 0.0.4 (10.12.2015)
 - Fix error that occured when using a large bim-file.
 - Update help-message to include info on allowed chromosome names in fasta